How Inflation Eats US Savings

 Household B (Bond Strategy): Invests $50,000 in investment-grade bonds earning 5.5% nominal (historical average).
 After 30 years: $265,000 nominal, $109,000 real.
 Real wealth change: +$59,000 (118% purchasing power growth, or 2.5% real return annually).

-The practical point: the nominal differences look large ($67k vs $265k vs $959k).
+The nominal differences look large ($67k vs $265k vs $959k).
 The real differences are transformational.
 Household A can't retire.
 Household B supplements Social Security modestly.
 Household C retires comfortably.
-Same starting capital, different outcomes based on real return exposure.
+Same starting capital, different outcomes driven entirely by real return exposure.

 Inflation Protection Strategies (TIPS and I Bonds)

-Two government instruments explicitly protect against inflation (principal or interest adjusts with CPI):
+Two government instruments explicitly protect against inflation by adjusting principal or interest with the Consumer Price Index:

-The test: when do TIPS and I Bonds make sense versus stocks?
+When do TIPS and I Bonds make sense versus stocks?
 Use them for intermediate-term money (3-7 years) where you need inflation protection but can't tolerate equity volatility.
 For 10+ year horizons, stocks deliver higher real returns.
-For <3 year money, HYSA offers liquidity TIPS can't match (TIPS trade on secondary market with price fluctuations; I Bonds lock up for 1 year minimum).
+For money needed within 3 years, HYSA offers liquidity that TIPS can't match (TIPS trade on the secondary market with price fluctuations; I Bonds lock up for 1 year minimum).

 The TIPS Principal Adjustment Mechanism

-TIPS mechanics confuse new investors (the math is elegant once understood).
+TIPS mechanics confuse new investors, but the math is straightforward once understood.
 You own a $1,000 TIPS with 1% coupon.
 Inflation runs 3% for the year.
-Here's the waterfall:

 Total return: Principal gain ($30) + interest ($10.23) = $40.23 or 4.0% nominal (3% inflation compensation + 1% real yield).